rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 2. **Dynamic Contrast Setting:**

    - The script initializes the TV settings module.
-   - It iterates through the available dynamic contrast levels defined in `dynamicContrastLevels`.
+   - It enables or disables the dynamic contrast.

 3. **Dynamic Contrast Verification:**